tomoima525/cameraLayout/README.md

 It's been a while since I posted an article about how we take a photo using Camera2 API.
 Today I'm going to share the way to control the screen size of the preview.

 First, let me go through the necessary steps to configure the preview screen.
-Then I will explain two camera app examples -- the one that has a full-screen preview and the other that has the preview which fits the width of a screen.
+Then I will explain two camera app examples -- the first one is a full-screen preview and the other one with the preview which fits the width of a screen.

 <img src="./art/camera_layout.gif" width=300px />

-## Step by step to understand configuring the preview screen
+## Step by step guide to understand how to configure the preview screen

-We configure the preview size right after Camera Manager is instantiated and SurfaceTexture, where the preview gets rendered, is ready.
+We configure the preview size right after Camera Manager is instantiated and `SurfaceTexture`, where the preview gets rendered, is ready.

 ```kotlin
 // CameraView.kt